-- Establishing a minimum homeowner downpayment requirement of at least 3 percent of purchase price and requiring that at least 1 percent of the purchase price comes from the family's resources. - Requiring that financing for purchase of a home under its Section 8 homeownership will be provided, insured or guaranteed by the state or Federal government; comply with secondary mortgage market underwriting requirements; or comply with generally accepted private sector underwriting standards. - Partnering with a qualified agency or agencies to administer the program (list name(s) and years of experience below):
+- Establishing a minimum homeowner downpayment requirement of at least 3 percent of purchase price and requiring that at least 1 percent of the purchase price comes from the family's resources. - Requiring that financing for purchase of a home under its Section 8 homeownership will be provided, insured or guaranteed by the state or Federal government; comply with secondary mortgage market underwriting requirements; or comply with generally accepted private sector underwriting standards. - Partnering with a qualified agency or agencies to administer the program (list name(s) and years of experience below): - Demonstrating that it has other relevant experience (list experience below):

 The Anaheim Housing Counseling Agency (AHCA), a HUD-approved Housing Counseling Agency established in 1998, is the agency designated to implement the Section 8 Homeownership Program.
 This agency is located in the same City department as the Anaheim Housing Authority - the Community Development Department.
-During FY 2002-03, the AHCA provided pre-purchase homeownership counseling to 166 potential homebuyers and loss mitigation/foreclosure counseling was provided to 19 homeowners.
+During FY 2005-06, the AHCA provided first-time homebuyer education classes to 224 homebuyers, individual pre-purchase counseling to 188 potential homebuyers, and default/foreclosure counseling was provided to 45 homeowners.
 All counseling is available in both English and Spanish.
-AHCA staff consists of three full-time and one part-time employees.
-For FY 2003-04, the Anaheim Housing Counseling Agency was awarded a \$68,567 HUD Housing Counseling grant, a grant of \$31,305 to provide Section 8 homeownership counseling, and a grant of \$25,351 for predatory lending counseling.
+AHCA staff consists of two full-time employees and one part-time employee.